 - dselect - a menu driven front-end that uses both apt and dpkg

 You may recall being prompted to insert all the discs during the installation so that they could be scanned for available packages.
-This scan process builds a database of available (on the discs) packages which is used by these package utilities.
-When you install or remove a package this database is referenced and updated.
+This scan process builds a library of available (on the discs) packages which is used by these package utilities.
+When you install or remove a package this library is referenced and updated.

 A complete list of the current "stable" Debian packages (including free and non-free) can be found at:

 apt and dpkg are useful if you have some idea of what you're looking for.
 For example, apt has a search utility where you can search for software by its given name such as 'apache' or you can search for all available packages containing software offering specific functionality such as 'sniffer', 'dns', etc.